fdwr/MachineLearningOperators/Multigather.md

 ML libraries have a confusing zoo of various gather/scatter operators, and it always takes me a few minutes to recall the brain-bending differences between every `gather*` variant out there, even just in ONNX ([Gather](https://onnx.ai/onnx/operators/onnx__Gather.html), [GatherElements](https://onnx.ai/onnx/operators/onnx__GatherElements.html), [GatherND](https://onnx.ai/onnx/operators/onnx__GatherND.html)) let alone all the other ML libraries.
 Many are woefully underdocumentated on behavior too (e.g. [TOSA gather](https://mlir.llvm.org/docs/Dialects/TOSA/#tosagather-mlirtosagatherop) and [StableHLO gather](https://github.com/openxla/stablehlo/blob/main/docs/spec.md)).

-It always bothered me after implementing `DML_OPERATOR_GATHER`, `DML_OPERATOR_GATHER_ELEMENTS`, and `DML_OPERATOR_GATHER_ND` (for the corresponding ONNX `Gather`, `GatherElements`, and `GatherND` operators) that there wasn't a more elegant DML operator to encompass them all at the *API level*, because at the GPU implementation level, every operator used the *same shader* after normalizing the tensor ranks/strides.
-So surely there was a more general API form too hiding behind those differences, after some massaging (1) normalizing input and indices tensor ranks consistently, (2) passing `axes` explicitly (like how `reduce*` and `resample` take axes) instead of letting them be partially *inferred* from shapes, and (3) utilizing existing broadcasting definitions like those used by elementwise operators.
-With that, you don't need to re-remember the divergences between each of them, nor need hacks like an extra `batch_dims` parameter.
+It always bothered me after implementing `DML_OPERATOR_GATHER`, `DML_OPERATOR_GATHER_ELEMENTS`, and `DML_OPERATOR_GATHER_ND` (for the corresponding ONNX `Gather`, `GatherElements`, and `GatherND` operators) that there wasn't a more elegant DML operator to encompass them all at the *API level*, because at the GPU implementation level, every operator used the *same shader* after normalizing the tensor ranks/strides to be rank-compatible and broadcastable (which made the implementation much simpler and reusable).
+So surely there was a more general API form too hiding behind those differences, after some massaging:
+- (1) set input and indices tensor ranks consistently, padding with 1's where needed
+- (2) pass `axes` explicitly (like how `reduce*` and `resample` take axes) instead of letting them be partially *inferred* from shapes
+- (3) use existing broadcasting definitions like those from elementwise operators.

+With those normalizations, you don't need to re-remember the divergences between each of them, nor need hacks like an extra `batch_dims` parameter.

 ## Equivalence Classes